Phrasal verb lie around

 • I haven't got time to be lying around here for two days (Present Simple)

-Along with lie around, words are popular hand back and work out.
+Along with lie around, words are popular mutter and craft.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.